Miami Theft Crime Attorneys

 Put A Former Prosecutor & Former Public Defender On Your Side

-Theft, robbery, and burglary in the state of Florida can have significant consequences for the individual who has been charged.
-Not only could you face incarceration, but also heavy fines, a criminal record, and driver's license suspension.
-In addition to criminal penalties, you can face job loss and a lack of educational opportunities.
+Theft, robbery, and burglary in Florida can carry significant consequences for anyone charged.
+Convictions could lead to incarceration, heavy fines, a criminal record, and suspension of your driver's license.
+Beyond criminal penalties, you also risk job loss and limited educational opportunities.

 Generally described as unlawfully taking another's property, theft crimes may include: